-As a content writer and poetry and prose enthusiast, I am constantly looking for stories that need to be told.
+As a writer and poet, I am constantly looking for stories that need to be told.
 These days, I am working on writing and publishing articles on the topics of adoption, education, and lifestyle.
 As a writer, I see every piece of writing as a learning opportunity and place to gain meaningful feedback.
 At the heart of all the stories that I tell there is always there is a mix of uplifting voices, creativity, and advocacy.

-In my creative writing experience I’ve participated in both undergraduate and graduate level workshops, as well as community writing groups.
+In my creative writing experience I’ve participated in both undergraduate and graduate-level workshops, as well as community writing groups.
 Collaborating with other writers has helped me grow as a writer and has helped me mold my drafts into something more concrete.
-I love meeting other writers in the community and hope to meet more of you through this site!
+As a doctoral student, my research interests are: digital rhetoric, composition pedagogy, and Asian American rhetoric.
+Below, you can find some samples of my writing in various genres including: blog articles, academic writing, digital website copy, and featured engagements.

 How I still Connect to my Asian American Roots as an Adoptee, Miscalcul[Asian] Magazine